Jasmin25/ContinueGPT/ReadMe.md

+> [!WARNING]
+> This plugin will not be developed or maintained going forward.
+OpenAI has introduced an in-built feature that allows users to continue generating if ChatGPT reaches its token limit during responding.

 # ContinueGPT [![Create Release ZIP](https://github.com/Jasmin25/ContinueGPT/actions/workflows/create-release-zip.yml/badge.svg)](https://github.com/Jasmin25/ContinueGPT/actions/workflows/create-release-zip.yml)

 Tired of incomplete responses from ChatGPT?
 Take control of your conversations with ContinueGPT – the ultimate sidekick for your OpenAI ChatGPT adventures!